aptech/docs/docs/tsmt/index.rst

 ========================== =====================================================================================================================
 :func:`arimafit`           Estimates coefficients of a univariate time series model with autoregressive-moving average errors.
 Model may include fixed regressors.
+:func:`arimass`            Estimates ARIMA models using a state space representation, the Kalman filter, and maximum likelihood.
+:func:`arimapredict`       Estimates forecasts using estimation results obtained from :func:`arimaFit`.
+:func:`autoregfit`         Estimates coefficients of a regression model with autoregressive errors of any specified order.
 :func:`sarimass`           Estimates SARIMA models using a state space representation, the Kalman filter, and maximum likelihood.
 ========================== =====================================================================================================================